FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 is set to the weight of the first sample of the computation.
 Also, the center is set to the first sample point.
-When additional samples come, their weight (including the importance correction) is compared to the weight of data seen so far (within the computation).
+When additional samples come, their weight (including the importance correction) is compared to sum of the weights of data seen so far (within the iteration).
 If the new sample is more than one e-fold more impactful, both weight values (for data so far and for the new sample) are set to (geometric) average of the two weights.
-Finally, the actual sample generator uses covariance matrix scaled up by a configurable factor (8.0 by default).

 This combination showed the best behavior, as the integrator usually follows two phases.
-First phase (where inherited biased distribution or single big samples are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
+First phase (where inherited biased distribution or single big sample are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
 The second phase (dominated by whole sample population) is actually relevant for the critical rate estimation.